 Black Lives Matter, Occupy Wall Street, LGBT or Student Debt activists’ are not terrorists, and most are simply young people parroting the socialist ideals popularized by our education system in which they have been taught that the government exists to provide for them.
 That is quite different from government existing to guarantee the rights and opportunities of its citizens.

 What these movements lack is a socially inclusive vice a socially divisive means of pursuing their goals.
-What is truly concerning is the widespread broad appeal of oppression mantra in our society.
+The widespread broad appeal of oppression mantra in our society is concerning.
 When we tie oppression with socially isolated groups of disenfranchised young males, we have a recipe for violence.
-This recipe is what spurns young Muslims to join ISIS and lash out just as surely as it fuels others in our society to attack police.
+This recipe is what spurns young Muslims to join ISIS and lash out just as surely as it fuels others in our society to attack police or their fellow citizens.
 This toxic concoction is producing violent actors in every society at unprecedented rates.

 The largest risk to democratic society is not the terrorists who are actively seeking to tear it down.
 It is our internal ineffectiveness at incorporating the socially marginalized enclaves into our societies.
 It provides extreme ideology with access to a large pool of potentially violent actors.
 As we continue to fan the flames of social discord and victimhood under the guise of equality, we invariably increase the size of those recruiting pools.
 Victimhood is the polar opposite of empowerment.